frangucc/thenodechronbook/README.md

 Illegal activity is something entirely different, but none the less can be combined with hacking, just like you can combine knives with murder, but you still use them to cut tomatoes to make pasta.

-Hacking is just circumventing the norm; life hacks, computer hacks, etc., are all ways of just using things differently, usually apposed to the accepted way of using it, or with counter intuition.

-The only thing common among all hackers is a tendency to bend or skate on the edge of rules, be they social, legal, or even just habitual or expectations.
-They do not, as part of the hacking definition itself, cause any harm.

-We only ever hear about the malicious hacking, such as when data is stolen from a company's servers or when a website is edited.
-However, in society, we as a people tend to be against corrupt organizations or companies that abuse their power.
-As such, hackers who hack these companies as often seen as heros.
-It's still malicious, but as the saying goes, the enemy of my enemy is my friend.

-As a writer, father and educator, I am of the view that todays millenials are fascinated by all of this stuff but they don't know who to trust and just want honesty.
-I also am of the opinion that millenials are gifted in ways other generations are not however they have yet to unlock their soft skills as a generation.

-If you're a parent or teacher, I am confident that you will see that I've carefully and tastefully used just enough culture, mystery, mild violence and honesty to help rope teens in with just enough honest so as to get their buy-in.

 # Teaching isn't just about memorization.

 As new company exploring an expiramental new transmedia method of teaching, our initial barriers in convincing young prospects had everything to do with getting the kids to spend time willingly on this, on their own.
 As parents or teachers, we know there's only so much we can do to tell this kids this is awesome, but at some point, they need to find this part out on their own.